vaginessa/porn-vault/page/docs/faq.md

 **If your problem is not listed here**, make sure you understand [the config guide](https://github.com/porn-vault/porn-vault/blob/dev/doc/config.md) and look at the [example config](https://github.com/porn-vault/porn-vault/blob/dev/config.example.json) to get an idea of what should be in it

+___

+## Plugins

+### I get an error when running a plugin
+> Example:
+> `error: Plugin error: Cannot read property 'load' of undefined`

+Make sure you are running the correct version of the plugin for your Porn Vault server.

+### My plugins are returning actors/labels/movies/studios but they are not added in the interface.

+Make sure the relevant configs are enabled: `createMissingActors/createMissingLabels/createMissingMovies/createMissingStudios`

+___

 ## Database, Search

 ### What is Izzy?